girlscript/winter-of-contributing/Competitive_Programming/Python/EOL Error/EOL Error.md

 ## EOL

-EOL == End Of Line
+**EOL == End Of Line**

-An EOL error indicatesthat Python interpreter expected a particular character or set of characters to have occurred in specific line of code, but that those characters were not found before the end of the line .
+An EOL error indicates that Python interpreter expected a particular character or set of characters to have occurred in specific line of code, but that those characters were not found before the end of the line .
 This results in Python stopping the program execution and throwing a syntax error .The EOL error signifies that the Interpreter of Python reached the end of the line while scanning the string literal.

 ## syntaxerror : Eol while scanning string literal